rinrinne/rabbitmq-build-trigger-plugin/README.md

 If you install this, *RabbitMQ Build Trigger* setting is added into your job project's build trigger section. please enable it then set your token.
 So build would be triggered if appropriate application message arrives.

 Also adds *Publish build result to RabbitMQ* to Post-build Actions in your job's configuration.
-If you set this action, buid result message is published to your specified exchange in RabbitMQ.
-Pulished message is the below:
+If you set this action, buid result message is published to your specified exchange or queue in RabbitMQ.
+Published message is the below:

 Properties:
 ```